luismiguelcasadodiaz/CPP_06/README.md

 A class has a class's member named convert with a string as argument.

 The member analyses the string to identify which data type it represents.

-Once identified cast the string to the right type and prints its value
+I do that with the support of BNF syntax.

+Once identified the type, calculate numeric values with strtol() and strtod() and control MIN/MAX limits to detect overflows.